Preconditioning Your Tesla Battery: The Complete Guide

 How Long Should You Precondition a Tesla Battery before Traveling?

-Tesla recommends that you you plan to precondition your vehicle 30-45 minutes before traveling.
+Tesla recommends that you plan to precondition your vehicle 30-45 minutes before traveling.
 Our EVehiclePro team also recommends that you plug in your vehicle while preconditioning, as preconditioning consumes electricity.
 It’s not required, but will keep your charge as full as possible prior to your departure.

 How Long Should You Precondition Before Charging at a Supercharger